Physician Use of Social Media

 If physicians identify themselves as doctors on publicly accessible social media sites, they should also identify themselves by name.
 Any material posted by those who represent themselves as doctors is likely to be taken on trust and may reasonably be taken to represent the views of the profession more widely.

 - Confidentiality and Consent

-When publishing content on social media, physicians should follow the rules for publishing patient information in journals, textbooks, and educational presentations.
+When publishing content on social media, physicians should follow the rules for publishing patient information in journals, textbooks and educational presentations.
 The consent process required when publishing in a journal and presentation is also required for social media.
-Physicians should review the Canadian Medical Association’s Consent – A Guide for Canadian Physicians.
+Physicians should review the Canadian Medical Protective Association’s: Consent – A Guide for Canadian Physicians.

 Physicians should never provide any information that could be used to identify a patient, even in a closed or private-online forum.
 Although individual pieces of information may not breach confidentiality on their own, the sum of published information online could be enough to identify a patient or someone close to them.
 Privacy settings can be compromised.
 Content posted on social media is traceable even if posted anonymously.
 Social media content can be shared and commented upon, as such this content lives forever online and is often distributed widely.

-Examples of unprofessional or inappropriate use of social media from actual reported cases of professional misconduct are provided below:
+Examples of unprofessional or inappropriate use of social media from actual reported regulatory or legal cases are provided below: